Dated 12 February 2021

 Under data protection laws, we must have a legal basis in order to process your personal data.
 The legal basis under which we process your personal data is:

-- Legitimate interest: in order to carry on the BBRS’ purpose of facilitating the investigation and resolution of disputes between eligible SMEs and their financial service providers.
+- Legitimate interest: in order to carry on BBRS’ purpose of facilitating the investigation and resolution of disputes between SMEs and their financial service providers.
+This may involve gathering evidence, as well as reporting decisions to the relevant parties.
+CEDR will also rely on its legitimate interests for the purposes of managing and investigating any dispute submitted to the service.

 3 What data we may collect from you

-We may collect and process any type of personal data about you (such as name, address, email address and phone number), including special categories of personal data (i.e. data relating to racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union memberships, genetic data, biometric data and data concerning health, sex life or sexual orientation).
-Nor do we collect any information about criminal convictions or offences.
+BBRS and CEDR may collect and process any type of personal data about you (such as name, address, email address and phone number), including special categories of personal data.
+BBRS and CEDR do not actively collect information about criminal convictions or offences, although such data may be processed if it is provided during the course of any complaint you submit to the service.

 4 How we collect information from you

-We collect your personal data in a number of ways:
+Your personal data is collected by us and CEDR in a number of ways:

-- Automatically: as you browse the BBRS website certain information relating to your browsing patterns and technical data about the equipment you are using to access the website is automatically collected using cookies and server logs.
-Please see our Cookies Policy for further information.
+- Automatically: as you browse the Website certain information relating to your browsing patterns and technical data about the equipment you are using to access the website is automatically collected using cookies and server logs.
+Please see the BBRS Cookies Policy for further information.

-- Directly: identity and contact data directly provided by you when you fill in online forms or correspond with us in any way.
+- Directly: identity and contact data directly provided by you when you fill in online forms, speak to, write to, email or correspond with BBRS (or CEDR) in any way, irrespective of the method of communication used and including via the case management system, a software tool used to manage your dispute.

 - From third parties/public sources:

-- if you commence an eligible dispute, during our investigation we may collect your personal data from your financial service provider(s) and from publicly available sources such as Companies House;
+- if you submit a dispute, as part of our investigation BBRS and CEDR may collect your personal data from your financial service provider(s) and from publicly available sources such as Companies House;

-- when using this website, we may collect technical data, which may be obtained from the following parties:
+- when using the Website, BBRS and CEDR may collect technical data, which may be obtained from the following parties:

-- analytics providers (such as Google) based outside the EU; and
+- analytics providers (such as Google) based outside the UK; and

-- search information providers (such as Google) based outside the EU.
+- search information providers (such as Google) based outside the UK.

 - to provide services to you which you have requested;